Strider Classic Vs Strider Sport

 Siblings - the sport is a great option to share between siblings.
 The seat height is easily adjustable.

-When To Avoid the Strider Classic or Sport
+When To Avoid the Strider Classic and Go for the Sport